xinwenfu/GenCyber/DigitalForensics/README.md

 # Digital Forensics

-We are going to talk about digital forensics.
 We first introduce what is digital forensics.
 Then we are going to talk about one critical technique used in digital forensics---disk imaging.
 At last we'll talk about why we can recover deleted files.

 ## Introduction